Grade Level: 4 (3-5)

 Demonstration idea: If a slinky is available, use it to show how waves vibrate in different wavelengths.
 Explain how the different "wavelengths" correspond to different colors.
 Use the slinky to show the class that waves can vibrate in any plane (vertical, horizontal or any angle in between).
 White light contains all of the wavelengths of the visible spectrum and all of the possible angles shown by the slinky.

 Different length light waves are all reflected in the same way, but not refracted the same.
-Red light waves bend the least and violet light waves bend the most, which gives us a rainbow effect when light bounces off prisms, glass and raindrops.
+In refraction, red light waves bend the least and violet light waves bend the most, which gives us a rainbow effect when light bounces off prisms, glass and raindrops.